liuxfiu/simulus/README.md

 Simulus also provides several advanced features to ease the common modeling and simulation tasks, including those for modeling single-server or multi-server queues, for performing producer-consumer synchronization over bounded buffers, and for conducting message-passing communication among the processes.

-For example, simulus provides the modeling abstraction of a "store", which is a facility for storing countable objects (such as jobs in a queue, packets in a network router, and io requests arrived at a storage device), or for storing uncountable quantities or volumes (such as gas in a tank, water in a reservoir, and battery power in a mobile device).
+For example, simulus provides the modeling abstraction of a "store", which is a facility for storing countable objects (such as jobs in a queue, packets in a network router, and i/o requests arrived at a storage device), or for storing uncountable quantities or volumes (such as gas in a tank, water in a reservoir, and battery power in a mobile device).
 The following example shows the use of store as a bounded buffer with multiple producers and consumers.

 ```python